sivakornchong/fd_widerface_yolov8/README.md

   - For classification model specifically, data preprocessing could be done to rotate the faces around and improve the accuracy upon deployment.
   - Train with more epochs for detection model.
 - Model quantization to reduce model sizes for deployment on smaller devices (phones).
+- Data for application (webcam images) could slightly be different from the faces from internet used for classification model training.
+It would be good to expand the training dataset into the actual application sets.

 ### References
 - YOLOV8: https://github.com/ultralytics/ultralytics